quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 * Moved data_moved from http to transport.
 Also made the "from" and "to" fields flexible strings instead of an enum (#111,#65)
-* Moved packet_type fields to PacketHeader, and packet_size field out of PacketHeader to individual events (#40)
+* Moved packet_type fields to PacketHeader.
+Moved packet_size field out of PacketHeader to RawInfo:length (#40)
 * Made events that need to log packet_type and packet_number use a header field instead of logging these fields individually
 * Added support for logging retry and initial tokens (#94,#86)